MicrosoftDocs/powerapps-docs/powerapps-docs/maker/common/wrap/wrap-how-to.md

    > [!div class="mx-imgBorder"]
    > ![Create a new app registration.](media/how-to-v2/new-app-reg.png "New app registration")

 You can also create a **new app registration** manually.
-For more information, see [Registering your app on Azure portal manually](wrap-how-to.md#register-your-app-on-azure-portal-manually-optional).
+More information: [Registering your app on Azure portal manually](wrap-how-to.md#register-your-app-on-azure-portal-manually-optional).

-The wrap wizard will configure all the required API permissions for your app automatically.
+The wrap wizard configures all the required API permissions for your app automatically.
 You can also configure the API permissions manually if your need to stoubeshoot this step.
-For more information, see [Configure the API permissions for your app manually](wrap-how-to.md#configure-the-api-permissions-for-your-app-manually-optional).
+More information: [Configure the API permissions for your app manually](wrap-how-to.md#configure-the-api-permissions-for-your-app-manually-optional).

 ### Step 5: Manage output

 On the **Manage output** screen, create or select an existing **app center location** to send your mobile app once the build is complete.
-To automatically create a new location in wrap wizard, select **New location** on top of the screen and then select **Android** or **iOS**.
+To automatically create a new location in wrap wizard, select **New location** on top of the screen, and then select **Android** or **iOS**.

 > [!div class="mx-imgBorder"]
 > ![New app center location.](media/how-to-v2/new-app-center-location.png "Create new app center location")